-The sink in the bathroom is vacuum formed durable white plastic.
-Use care when cleaning to prevent from scratching the surface.
-The bathroom accessories include two towel bars and a tissue holder.
-The faucet in the bathroom is a decor matching white, dual-handle faucet.
-The shower installed is a combination fiberglass tub and shower surround with enclosure.
-The white tub faucet with shower head, hose and bracket coordinate with the sink faucet.
+The sink in the bathroom may be a porcelain sink.
+Use care when cleaning, to prevent scratching the surface.
+The bathroom accessories may include two white towel bars and a white tissue holder.
+The faucet in the bathroom may be a single-handle faucet.
+The shower installed is a combination tub and shower surround with enclosure.
+The white tub faucet with shower head, hose, and bracket may coordinate with the sink faucet.